ErshovVladislav10M/Master-dissertation/README.md

 ```
 python main.py
 ```
-- The repositories contains the configuration of simulation for example `/simulations/testsimulation`
+- The repository contains the configuration of simulation for example `/simulations/testsimulation`